shvenkat-rh/AI-Issue-Triage/README.md

 The most powerful way to use this system is through automated GitHub Actions workflows.
 The system provides:

 - **Single Issue Analysis**: Analyzes each new issue as it's created
-- **Bulk Issue Analysis**: Re-analyzes all open issues when code changes
+- **Bulk Issue Analysis**: Re-analyzes all open issues when code changes (with smart duplicate detection)
 - **Security Checks**: Built-in prompt injection detection
-- **Duplicate Detection**: Identifies similar/duplicate issues
+- **Duplicate Detection**: Identifies similar/duplicate issues automatically

 #### Quick Setup